oemof/oemof-thermal/docs/cogeneration.rst

 _____

-The module is designed to hold functions that are helpful when modeling components that generate more then one type of output.
+The module is designed to hold functions that are helpful when modeling components that generate more than one type of output.

 Concept
 _______

+Currently there are three different methods that can be used to allocate the emissions to the two outputs of a unit that produces electricity and heat.

 .. include:: ../src/oemof/thermal/cogeneration.py
   :start-after:  allocate_emissions-equations:
-  :end-before: Reference
+  :end-before: Parameters

 Usage
 _____